- •

 Cabins on board

-Unfortunately, cabins are not available on the ferries from Sicily (All Ports) to Valletta, Malta in Malta.
+Unfortunately, cabins are not available on the ferries from Sicily to Valletta, Malta in Malta.
 However, comfortable lounge seating or designated rest areas are provided for you to relax in during your trip.

 Travelling with your pet to Valletta, Malta